 The oak tympana over the entrance doors and the oak chancel furnishings were carved by Angelo Lualdi (1881-1979) of Florence and Cambridge, MA, who also carved the hanging Rood for the church of All Saints, Ashmont (1893), the pulpit for West Newton’s First Unitarian Society (1905), and the altar statues for the National Cathedral in Washington, D.C.
 The oak font-cover is by Lualdi and Henderson & Nolan of Boston.

-The chandeliers and other ornamental ironwork were fabricated by the Dorchester firm of Frank L & Gustav L. Koralewsky.
-Six bronze female saints are depicted with halos between the candles of the ten hanging light fixtures.
+The chandeliers and other ornamental ironwork were designed by Allen & Collens and fabricated by Gustav L. Koralewsky.
+Six bronze female angels are depicted with halos between the candles of the ten hanging light fixtures.

 Unless otherwise indicated, photos by The Rev. Robert Greiner.